trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **sessions:** HistoricalSession[].
 Returns the full block of historical schedule data for the duration.
  )

-In the case of whatToShow=”schedule”, you will need to also define the  EWrapper.historicalSchedule value.
+In the case of whatToShow=Ã¢â‚¬ÂscheduleÃ¢â‚¬Â, you will need to also define the  EWrapper.historicalSchedule value.
 This is a unique method that will  only be called in the case of the unique whatToShow value to display  calendar information.

 -